hudson155/kairo/limber-backend/common/module/README.md

     for a particular feature of the application.
     Feature modules often rely on one or more pure modules.
     An example of a feature module
-    is one that implements defines payment processing endpoints.
+    is one that defines payment processing endpoints.

 A small application with 3 features might have 1 module for each feature, plus one module for the database.